morelinq/MoreLINQ/README.md

 the first set with each in the second and applying the user=define projection to the pair

+### CompareCount

+Compares two sequences and returns an integer that indicates whether the first sequence has fewer, the same or more elements than the second sequence.

 ### Concat

 Returns a sequence consisting of the head element and the given tail elements.